 Looking back in the 2022 Spring semester, we had several exciting events and lots of Art Exhibits to showcase our Talented Students.
 As with most things, many of these were online virtual events.

 On this page we will be posting highlights, events, and opportunities so that you can be better connected and help support the VA Conservatory here at Orange County School of the Arts.

-The Visual Arts Conservatory consists of 203 students which includes approximately 50 new students each year.
+The Visual Arts Conservatory consists of 200+ students which includes approximately 40 new students this year.
 We have grades 7 through 12.
 Our returning students are a great support to our new students as well as each other.
 Our conservatory is a culture of creativity, support and friendship.

 As the director and a visual arts instructor myself, I want to share with you that our Conservatory has two main goals and we follow those goals all year long.

 - 1st is to help our students develop their artistic skills to the very best of their abilities.
 We help them via lecture, demonstration and hands on assistance as well as critique and praise.

 - 2nd goal is to help our students get to where they want to go next, usually that means helping them create the best college admissions art portfolio possible, for their specific school of choice.

 Our VA classes are staggered progressively so that each grade level leads to the next level.
 Our students participate in fixed requirement studio classes from 7th grade all the way to 10th grade.
 That means they don’t have to worry about choosing arts classes until 10th grade.